FranzSkuffka/notes/lectures/neuralmethods/relation_background.md

 QUESTIONS
 - what are canonical relations
 - how can those schemas be completed using matrix factorization
-- what is distant supervision?
+- what is distant supervision? - OK
-- what are first-order logic formulae
+- what are first-order logic formulae OK
 - what are surface patterns / surface-form relations